 The Best Hiking Boots for Women Review

-Dreaming about adventures among tall trees, sleeping beneath summits, and crossing creeks while venturing along a winding path with fresh air and a view?
-In that dream, are your feet happy, well supported, and stable under a backpack?
+Dreaming about adventures among tall trees, sleeping beneath summits, and crossing creeks?
+All while venturing along a winding path with fresh air and a view?
+In that dream, are your feet happy, well-supported, and stable under a backpack?
 What is the best hiking boot for women?
-We bring you a thorough review of ten top women's boots in a side-by-side comparison focusing on weight, comfort, support, traction, versatility, water resistance, and durability in order to answer this question.
-From trail building in Yosemite National Park to hiking through the Rocky Mountains and Utah deserts, we have tested the limits of these boots in an effort to find the very best.
+We bring you a thorough review of 10 top women's boots in a side-by-side comparison focusing on weight, comfort, support, traction, versatility, water resistance, and durability, in our quest to answer this question.
+From cruising the well-traveled trails of Yosemite Valley, to hiking cross-country through the wilds of the Sierra Nevada backcountry, we have tested the limits of these boots in an effort to find the very best.

 Read the full review below >

 Test Results and Ratings

 |Displaying 1 - 5 of 10||<< Previous | View All | Next >>|

 Hiking footwear options are plentiful.
 We understand the challenge in matching the best footwear to your adventures and have provided a brief overview of the different styles of hiking footwear.
 For a thorough guide to selecting the most suitable hiking footwear and a comprehensive look at women's boots, see our Buying Advice article.

 Types of Hiking Footwear

 Hiking shoes and hiking boots are closely related.
 In fact, with modern footwear designs, the line between boots and shoes is becoming blurrier and blurrier.
 Many manufacturers like Merrell, Keen, and Salomon offer popular boot models in low-cut shoe versions.
 These low-cut models are everything you love about quality boots, minus the high ankle shaft.
 Some boots, such as the Columbia Redmond Mid-Women's, have very low ankle heights and fit and feel more like a shoe right out of the box.